NourBchini/NourBchini/README.md

 Most recently, I was an **AI Software Engineer Intern at QS Quacquarelli Symonds**, where I designed Claude-powered extraction pipelines that transform unstructured documents into structured data for international admissions workflows, and a **Software Engineer Intern at BIAT Innovation & Technology**, where I built a payments analytics dashboard and fraud-flagging logic for a 24-region banking network.

 My undergraduate ML research at Skidmore compared LSTM, BiLSTM, and CNN–LSTM architectures for SPY price forecasting.
 The preliminary parallel-fusion CNN–LSTM emerged as the strongest deep model, significantly outperforming the standalone LSTM and the sequential CNN–LSTM (Diebold–Mariano p < 0.001).
-However, after correcting a test-set peeking bug and re-running a 5-seed benchmark with formal Diebold–Mariano / Wilcoxon tests, I showed that no deep model, including parallel fusion, beats a simple persistence baseline on a 1,622-day horizon — a finding tied to a 2016–2018 structural break in market dynamics (Chow test, p = 0.012).
+However, after correcting a test-set peeking bug and re-running a 5-seed benchmark with formal Diebold–Mariano / Wilcoxon tests, I showed that no deep model, including parallel fusion, beats a simple persistence baseline on a 1,622-day horizon; a finding tied to a 2016–2018 structural break in market dynamics (Chow test, p = 0.012).

 ---